August 5, 2014

 • Ensure its products meet acceptance criteria

-Ventilab LLC, a manufacturer of manual resuscitation bags based in Grand Rapids, was also dinged by the Detroit office for CAPA shortcomings, inadequate complaint management, and failing to establish an acceptable risk management plan.
+Ventilab LLC, a manufacturer of manual resuscitation bags based in Grand Rapids, was also dinged by the Detroit office for CAPA shortcomings.
+The company faced issues with inadequate complaint management.
+Furthermore, they failed to establish an acceptable risk management plan.

-Moving east to the City of Brotherly Love, FDA’s Philadelphia District office sent a warning letter to the maker of a sleep apnea monitor citing it for failure to ensure its device conformed to specifications and requirements.
-That June 30 letter was the result of a series of April 2014 inspections.
+Moving east to the City of Brotherly Love, FDA’s Philadelphia District office sent a warning letter to the maker of a sleep apnea monitor.
+They cited it for failure to ensure its device conformed to specifications and requirements.
+The June 30 letter was the result of a series of April 2014 inspections.

-A June 27 letter called out Zynex Medical, manufacturer of the NexWave multiple mode electrical stimulator and the IF8000 electrical stimulator for perceived CAPA and design control and verification shortcomings.
-Zynex, baed in Lone Tree, Colorado, was also hit for failure to have adequate device master records and internal audit procedures.
+A June 27 letter called out Zynex Medical.
+The manufacturer of the NexWave and IF8000 electrical stimulators had perceived CAPA and design control and verification shortcomings.
+Zynex, based in Lone Tree, Colorado, was also hit for failure to have adequate device master records.
+In addition, they faced issues with internal audit procedures.

-Out in Napa, California where the weather is lovely and the wine flows, June 25 was probably not a day to celebrate for Dexta Corporation, manufacturer of medical chairs used for Lasik surgery and other procedures.
-FDA hit them for, among other things, failure to adequately train personnel, inability to verify test results, CAPA issues, and process controls problems.
+Out in Napa, California, where the weather is lovely and the wine flows, June 25 was probably not a day to celebrate for Dexta Corporation, manufacturer of medical chairs used for Lasik surgery and other procedures.
+The FDA cited them for, among other things, failure to adequately train personnel, inability to verify test results, CAPA issues, and process control problems.

-Henry Ford, a man who tried to build his own utopian city in the jungles of the Amazon and modestly name it Fordlandia, would be proud of the FDA’s devotion to hard work these past few months.
-Perhaps there is an FDAlandia on some city planners drawing board just waiting for the green light.
+Henry Ford, a man who tried to build his own utopian city in the jungles of the Amazon and modestly named it Fordlandia, would be proud of the FDA’s devotion to hard work these past few months.
+Perhaps there is an FDAlandia on some city planner’s drawing board just waiting for the green light.
 You never know.